gbmhunter/blog/content/electronics/general/kicad/kicad-tips-and-tricks/_index.md

 .dc V1 0.0 5.0 0.1
 ```

-.A KiCAD simulation schematic with a text box defining a DC sweep analysis, sweeping V1 from 0V to 5V in increments of 0.1V.
+{{% figure src="kicad-spice-dc-voltage-sweep-zener-schematic.png" width="500px" caption="A KiCAD simulation schematic with a text box defining a DC sweep analysis, sweeping V1 from 0V to 5V in increments of 0.1V." %}}
-image::kicad-spice-dc-voltage-sweep-zener-schematic.png[width=500px]

-.KiCAD SPICE simulation plot of a DC sweep from 0-5V, showing the input voltage and the voltage across a 3.3V Zener diode.
+{{% figure src="kicad-spice-dc-voltage-sweep-zener-plot.png" width="500px" caption="KiCAD SPICE simulation plot of a DC sweep from 0-5V, showing the input voltage and the voltage across a 3.3V Zener diode." %}}
-image::kicad-spice-dc-voltage-sweep-zener-plot.png[width=500px]

-Click link:kicad-spice-dc-voltage-sweep-zener-files.zip[here] to download the source files for this simulation example.
+Click [here](kicad-spice-dc-voltage-sweep-zener-files.zip) to download the source files for this simulation example.

 #### AC Analysis (.ac)